andrewahlberg/obsidian-velocity/README.md

 - **Why does it look so much like theme X/Y/Z?**
   - Velocity has been created with multiple inspirations in mind, including various themes I used for my own vaults before deciding to make my own.
 The most obvious parallels are to the wonderful **[Cupertino](https://github.com/aaaaalexis/obsidian-cupertino)** theme, which is a result of that theme's innovations and approaches inspiring an entire generation of new themers.
 However, Velocity differs from Cupertino in many ways once you look past the surface level.
 At their core, the two themes are fundamentally different in approach and philosophy.
   - The keen-eyed user or fellow theme developer may notice some paralles with the beautifully tactile **[Primary](https://github.com/primary-theme/obsidian)** by Cecilia May.
 This is because I have taken much inspiration from her exacting attention to detail and focus on tactile responsiveness in UI interactions.
   - I have detailed the full list of works I have drawn inspiration or borrowed code from in the Credits section of the README. **Any other resemblances are thus purely coincidental.** In any case, I do not intend to merely copy or imitate the work of a fellow theme dev.
+The whole project has been an outlet for me to _say something_ about design and about Obsidian theming, and so it has been very personal and intentional from the outset.
 - **Why does the theme look different from before?**
   - If you have been around since the earlier alphas (up until the ``0.6.x`` versions) then you may notice the theme is no longer retro or skeuomorphic.
 This is because I quickly realized that the theme would never appeal to a larger audience and my specific design ideas and obsessions would forever remain obscure and niche.
   - While the ``1.0.0`` revamp to a more modern, minimalist style was informed by outside pressures, this does not mean that Velocity has lost its character or 'soul'.
 I have made sure that key design elements and quirks are carried over from the older versions.
 Several users have testified that they enjoy the current versions _even more_ than the old ones.

 ## Background [^](#Table-of-Contents)

-Under construction
+The story I want to reflect on, about working on this theme and how it has changed me, is still ongoing.
+Therefore I cannot yet finish this section.
+Perhaps I will have a lengthy recollection ready by the time of release.

 ## Roadmap [^](#Table-of-Contents)